aaronengland/game_predictions/README.md

 To install, use: `pip install git+https://github.com/aaronengland/game_predictions.git`

-Key assumptions:
-- `home_team` must have played at least 1 home game prior to prediction.
-- `away_team` must have played at least 1 away game prior to prediction.
-- Argument arrays must be the same length.

 How does it work?

+At its core, the algorithm is very simple.
+It estimates the expected points scored and allowed by the home team as well as expected points scored and allowed by the away team.

+The predicted home score is an average of expected points scored by the home team and expected points allowed by the away team.
+The predicted away score is an average of expected points scored by the away team and expected points allowed by the away team.

+Expected points scored by the home team, allowed by the away team, scored by the away team, and allowed by the home team are determined by setting the model's hyperparameters.

+Arguments:
+- `home_team_array`: array of the home team for each contest.
+- `home_score_array`: array of the points scored by the home team for each contest.
+- `away_team_array`: array of the away team for each contest.
+- `away_score_array`: array of the points scored by the away team for each contest.
+- `home_team`: string of the home team for the contest in which to predict.
+- `away_team`: string of the home team for the contest in which to predict.
+- `distribution`: distribution from which to draw random numbers (default = 'poisson')
+- `outer_weighted_mean`: method in which to calculate mean home team points scored, away points allowed, away points scored, and home points allowed (options: `all_games_weighted`, `none`, `time`, and `opp_win_pct`).
+  - `all_games_weighted`: all games involving the teams are used for mean points estimation, but are weighted using `weight_home` and/or `weight_away`.
+For example, if applying a weight to games where the home team is home, we would set the `weight_home` argument to a number greater than 1.
+  - `none`: all games involving the teams are used for mean points estimation, but no weighting will be applied.
+  - `time`: all games involving the teams are used for mean points estimation, but more weight is applied to more recent games.
+- `opp_win_pct`: all games involving the teams are used for mean points estimation, but more weight is applied to games against teams with a greater win percentage.
+- `inner_weighted_mean`: method in which to calculate predicted home points and predicted away points (default = 'none').
+  - `none`: no weight applied to the average of points scored and points allowed.
+  - `win_pct`: average of points scored and points allowed weighted by each team's win percentage.
+- `weight_home`: (default = None).
+- `weight_away`: (default = None).
+- `n_simulations`: (default = 1000).

-The algorithm uses points scored by the home team when they are the home team [1], points allowed by the away team when they are the away team [2], points scored by the away team when they are the away team [3], and points allowed by the home team when they are the home team [4] to generate predictions for home points scored and away points scored.
+It uses points scored by the home team when they are the home team [1], points allowed by the away team when they are the away team [2], points scored by the away team when they are the away team [3], and points allowed by the home team when they are the home team [4] to generate predictions for home points scored and away points scored.

 [1] <img src="https://latex.codecogs.com/gif.latex?\lambda&space;_{i}&space;=&space;\mu&space;_{HomePointsScored}" title="\lambda _{i} = \mu _{HomePointsScored}" /></a>